Every Thursday evening, 14 classes, 90 minutes each starting at 7 pm.

 The Hep Cat Hoppers were a bunch of young, enthusiastic and crazy Lindy Hopping cats from 2009.
 Performing classic vintage solo jazz and partner swing dance routines.
 They successfully created a community, operated a sustainable swing dance studio uptown Waterloo, and was nominated by Waterloo Region's Arts Award for artistic excellence, sustained development and impact on the Waterloo Region community.
 After 2015, they all went their own way.
 Some stayed in the community and continue to contribute to the local scene, while others moved away to start new lives and endeavours.
 Some went off to study jazz music and to play with traveling swing bands.

 September 2017, a new team was assembled to offer weekly lessons and to play live swing jazz and blues music for dancing.
-A new traditional jazz band is ready to perform live music, making themselves affordable and accessible to the all the surrounding dance communities.
+A new traditional jazz band performs live music, making themselves affordable and accessible to the all the surrounding dance communities.
 Dance instructors who are musicians, and musicians who are dancers, this provides the perfect recipe for any social gatherings.
 You can find them playing live jazz music in and around town these days, while teaching swing dance lessons before their concerts.

 -- David Trinh, Owner & Founder